What is Buddy’s Feral Cat Day?

 Solely in the year 2002, we spayed and neutered 13,000 cats!

 Due to the community stepping up and other agencies offering a similar program we now do not hold it once a month.

 Good news though.
-We still offer a free spay/neuter program for the community on Monday and Fridays.
-This is by appointment only.
+We still offer a discounted spay/neuter program for the community on Monday, Tuesday, and Fridays.
+By appointment only.
 The cats are dropped off at Ashton Animal Clinic in the morning on those days before 9 and are returned to the trappers afternoon.
 Prices: Female: $75.00 Male: $50.00 cash or check only.

 Feral Cat traps are now available at Ashton Animal Clinic!
 They are available for rent by the public in need of traps!
 There is a form to fill out at Ashton to rent the traps.
 Please call us at (941) 927-2700 with any questions.
 Please note that reservations over 5 cats will still need to be made for Buddy’s Feral Cat Day with Priscilla at (941) 342-1575 even if you are using traps from Ashton.

 This program is for feral and Free Roaming cats ONLY.
 If you have less than 5 cats that you would like to have fixed you can also call Ashton Animal Clinic directly.
 Pls. include name, contact #, and number of cats being trapped.
 If unable to keep reservations, please contact us promptly.

 IMPORTANT: CATS MUST BE TRANSPORTED HUMANELY IN AN ENCLOSED TEMPERATURE CONTROLLED VEHICLE.
 CATS CANNOT BE PLACED IN A TRUNK, OPEN PICKUP TRUCK OR A CAMPER TOP VEHICLE WITHOUT VENTILATION.